All Episodes

 He argued that sending men to the NFL was like sending our underclass soldiers off to war in Afghanistan.

-Pro sports are, he says, by definition, monetized arenas for hypermasculinity.
+Pro sports are, he says, by definition, monetized arenas for hyper masculinity.

 Football is nowhere near as overtly vicious as, say, boxing, but it is the one sport that most faithfully recreates our childhood fantasies of war as winnable.

-Over the past twelve years, as Americans have fought a distraction from the moral incoherence of the wars in Afghanistan and Iraq, the game has served as a loyal and satisfying proxy for war.
+Over the past 12 years, as Americans have fought a distraction from the moral incoherence of the wars in Afghanistan and Iraq, the game has served as a loyal and satisfying proxy for war.

-It's become an acceptable way of experiencing our savage impulses.
+It's become an acceptable way of experiencing our savage impulses, the cultural lodestar when it comes to consuming violence.

-What differentiates football from the glut of bloody films and video games we devour is our awareness that the violence In football, and the toll of that violence is real.
+What differentiates football from the glut of bloody films and video games we devour is our awareness that the violence in football and the toll of that violence is real.

 Is it immoral to watch the Super Bowl?